CLARITY: Medical World Model for Guiding Treatment Decisions by Modeling Context-Aware Disease Trajectories in Latent Space: Limitations

 \section{Limitations}

-We acknowledge several limitations. \begin{itemize} \item \textbf{Generalizability.} Our model is trained on two specific glioma cohorts.
-Its performance on new clinical centers, imaging protocols, or patient demographics is not yet validated.
+We acknowledge several limitations in our current work: \begin{itemize} \item \textbf{Generalizability:} Our primary brain tumor model is trained on specific glioma cohorts (MU-Glioma-Post ).
+Its direct performance across unseen clinical centers or significantly altered imaging protocols requires further multi-institutional validation.

-\item \textbf{Domain Specificity.} The framework is specialized for brain MRI and glioma modeling.
-Adapting it to other cancer types or imaging modalities (e.g., CT) would require substantial re-training.
+\item \textbf{Domain Specificity:} While the framework successfully models both brain gliomas and breast cancer (I-SPY2 \cite{wang2019spy}), it currently relies heavily on multi-sequence MRI.
+Adapting it to other imaging modalities, such as CT, would require substantial representation realignment and re-training.

-\item \textbf{Therapy Agent Constraints.} The policy agent ($\pi_{\text{LLM}}$) is constrained by a predefined set of medical rules ($\Omega$).
-An incomplete $\Omega$ could lead to sub-optimal or invalid therapy proposals.
+\item \textbf{Therapy Agent Constraints:} The policy agent is constrained by a predefined set of medical rules ($\Omega$).
+An incomplete $\Omega$ could lead to sub-optimal therapy proposals or fail to capture novel, off-label clinical trial interventions.

-\item \textbf{Computational Cost.} The iterative Inverse Survival Evaluation ($K=3$), while far more efficient than diffusion, is computationally more expensive than a single forward-pass, which may affect real-time deployment. \end{itemize} {